rehan606/Telegram-Bot-n8n/README.md

 Provides clean, polite, helpful responses suitable for real users or customer support.

 ### ✔️ Custom System Behavior
+- Includes personalized system rules to handle greetings, creator info, and contact information professionally.
 - Sends **“Assalamu Alaikum!
 How may I assist you today?”** only at the start of a conversation
 - Shares developer info when asked
 - Provides developer contact number upon request
 - Describes developer skills in a professional way